A Soliton Solution for the Central Dark Masses in 47- Tuc Globular Cluster and Implications for the Axiverse: Introduction

 Axions that are heavier than $10^{-22}eV$ may also be anticipated, with sub-dominant but possibly significant contributions to the total dark matter density.
 One possible place to look for their presence is at the center of globular clusters (GC) where a compact dark mass of over few thousands of solar mass is expected, although its origin is still under debait.
 Here we consider a very well studied GC 47-Tuc resolved very recently in Ref. \cite{Mann:2018xkm}.

-We propose that the expected compact dark mass might be a soliton which is arisen from axion with some certain mass.
+In this paper, we propose that the expected compact dark mass might be a soliton which is arisen from axion with some certain mass.
 Due to the compactness of this structure the dominant dark matter axion with mass of order $10^{-22} eV$ may not play any roles.
-Here we aim to estimate the parameters of such a solitonic structure and to estimate the axion mass.
+Here we aim to estimate the parameters of such a soliton structure and to estimate the axion mass.